opsdis/monitor-exporter/README.md

     monitor_self_check_by_snmp_disk_usage_v3_slash_used_bytes{hostname="monitor", service="Disk usage /"} 48356130816.0

- Which is not good from a cardinality point of view (due to reduced performance from increased data utilisation).
+ Which is not so good since we get specific metric name from the perfname.

 > Please be aware of naming conventions for perfname and services, especially when they include a name depending on
 > what is checked like a mountpoint or disk name.